ned14/llfio/single-header/Readme.md

-Herein can lie a single header edition of AFIO.
-It currently exceeds 1.5Mb, and so to keep the git repo from expanding it is not committed here.
+Herein lie two single header editions of AFIO.
+To keep the size down, they are split into POSIX and Windows only editions.